Venom893/GGNMOS-ESD-Protection-Cadence/README.md

 > Every chip needs ESD protection, or it doesn't survive its first handshake with reality.

 A **Gate-Grounded NMOS (GGNMOS)** primary ESD clamp — designed, simulated, characterized, and debugged from a blank schematic in Cadence Virtuoso.
-Along the way: a real PDK bug found and fixed, a PDK modeling limitation exposed by experiment, and a behavioral macro-model built to recover the physics the compact model leaves out.
+Along the way: a real PDK bug found and fixed, a PDK modeling limitation exposed by experiment, a behavioral macro-model built to recover the missing bipolar physics, a Verilog-A clamp that captures full negative-resistance fold-back, and a 2 kV HBM transient stress test.

 ---